Akcthecoder200/Generative_code_copilot/README.md

 # Code Generation Copilot

-A modern, full-stack AI-powered code generation application built with React, Node.js, and MySQL.
-This intelligent system allows users to convert natural language prompts into code across 10+ programming languages, view beautifully syntax-highlighted results, and manage their generation history.
+A fully modern, AI-powered, full-stack application designed to turn natural language prompts into production-ready code.
+Built with React, Node.js, and MySQL/PostgreSQL, this system supports 10+ languages, provides clean syntax-highlighted output, and maintains a complete history of generated snippets.

 ## 🚀 Live Demo